tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 **Cons:**

-* Data privacy/security: By uploading data to a third party, you are trusting your data on them.
+* Data privacy/security: By uploading data to a third party, you are trusting your data to them.
 Certain kinds of data are subject to compliance and regulatory constraints.

 * Visibility: You won't have oversight on AWS internal handling of your data and infrastructure.